 How Can a DXP, CMS, and WCM Work Together?

-WP Engine’s powerful DXP platform includes all the features of a typical DXP, as well as added tools such as managed security, the ability to transfer billing information to clients, and unlimited WordPress help from experts.
+WP Engine’s powerful hosting platform includes all the features of a DXP, as well as added tools such as managed security, the ability to transfer billing information to clients, and unlimited WordPress help from experts.
 It’s built on WordPress, which means you’ll also be able to use the platform that powers almost a third of the internet.